THE BEST CARBON DISC WHEELSET

 Second, for the wheels we tested, HED sent a rubberized sleeve or grommet that you put the valve into and then need to put in the rim’s valve hole.
 There’s very little tolerance for getting that sleeve in if you don’t cut out all the tape surrounding the valve hole.

-If you wrap your rims twice with tape as I do, there’s no chance of getting it in unless you have a very sharp, small knife and remove all the tape covering the hole after the first pass and then again after the second.
-Using a valve I had that already had a wide rubber bottom, I didn’t see the value of the grommet, couldn’t get it in deep enough for the tire bead to easily clear, and put them aside.
+If you wrap your rims twice with tape as I did with these wheels, there’s no chance of getting the grommet in unless you have a very sharp, small knife and remove all the tape covering the hole after the first pass and then again after the second.
+Using a valve I had in my workshop that already had a wide rubber bottom, I didn’t see the value of the grommet, couldn’t get it in deep enough for the tire bead to easily clear, and put them aside.

 Why the need for the grommet?
 Well as Miles and I learned, without it, the valve will come through the rim bed if, or in our cases when, the tire pressure exceeds about 80psi for any length of time.
 It happened to Miles when he had his bike on the top of the car in the sunlight.
 My bike was inside the car on a hot day when the valve came through.

 I went back, retaped with more attention to clearing the hole and getting the grommet in place.
 With that done, no problemo.
 Further, HED says they’ve changed the layup so that the grommet is not needed and no longer shipped with new Vanquish wheels.